 Why Vitamin D matters

-- Supports calcium absorption in the intestine
+- Drives calcium absorption in the intestine

-- Supports immune function
+- Supports immune function alongside bone health

 Common US food sources

-- Fortified milk (Horizon Organic, Organic Valley)
+- Fortified milk (brands like Horizon Organic, Organic Valley)

 - Fortified orange juice